 - The vaccine reduces the severity of flu symptoms for those who may get sick, and reduces hospital-based ICU admissions related to the flu.

 - The flu vaccine is a preventive measure for people with other chronic illnesses, such as cardiac, diabetes and lung diseases.

 - Children and pregnant women are especially susceptible to complications from the flu.
 The vaccine has repeatedly reduced the risk of flu-related deaths among children by 50 percent.

 In addition, if you are exposed to someone else who has the flu virus, you may not get sick, but you can pass on the virus to others.
 Do you have a young child?
 Do you care for an elderly relative or a chronically sick friend?
-Are you a teacher or a health care provider?
+Are you a teacher or a health care Clinician?

 Flu vaccines are not foolproof, since flu strains may differ from year to year and efforts to keep up with its changing characteristics are not 100 percent effective.

 Some myths and misinformation are “out there” — even one claiming that the flu shot causes the flu.
 This is unequivocally false.
 In fact, flu vaccines are “inactivated” which means they contain no actual live influenza (flu) virus.
 If someone falls ill after getting a flu shot, there are several explanations:

 - The flu shot takes about two weeks to take full protective effect.
 A person can get the flu during this period.

 - If someone was exposed to the flu just prior to getting the flu shot, he or she might coincidentally get sick around the time of a vaccine.

 - Just because someone gets sick, does not mean that influenza (“the flu”) is the culprit.
 There are many other non-flu illnesses that can be contracted.
 This is the time of year for increased respiratory illnesses and pneumonia.